 The Board is fully focused on and has full responsibility for the activities of the Company and is responsible and accountable for setting, implementing, and supporting the Company's purpose, strategy, aims, values and culture.
 The Board is satisfied that this objective is met and the Board takes full responsibility for all aspects of the Company's business for the long term.
-The Board composition and details of career backgrounds, relevant skills, Committee membership and tenure is set out in the individual biographies on pages 3 to 7.
+The Board composition and details of career backgrounds, relevant skills, Committee membership and tenure is set out in the individual biographies on pages 9 to 13.

 The Board sets the strategy, oversees its delivery, and maintains the highest standards of governance.
 The Board also ensures that, in making its decisions, these create sustainable, long-term value for the Company's stakeholders.
 The Board has ultimate responsibility for risk management and determines the appropriate risk appetite based on a balanced assessment of all the risks whether operational including safety, financial, or strategic.
-The Board is supported by both the Audit and Risk Committee and the Health and Safety Committee, from which it receives regular updates and reports.
+The Board is supported by both the Audit and Risk Committee, the Health and Safety Committee and the Environment and Public Value Committee, from which it receives regular updates and reports.

 In order to manage risk, the Board and its Committees assess the integrity of information and whether controls and systems of risk management are robust and defensible.
 The Board requires management to identify, assess and report the impact of risks to enable the Board to effectively monitor and approve any decisions affecting the Company's risk profile.
-An explanation of principal risks, and our approach to mitigating these risks, is provided on pages 64 to 85.
+An explanation of principal risks, and our approach to mitigating these risks, is provided on pages 70 to 91.